nyuwireless-unipd/ns3-mmwave/src/mmwave/doc/mmwave.rst

 MmWaveBeamformingModel is a base class handling the beamforming operations.
 The classes deriving from MmWaveBeamformingModel implement specific beamforming schemes.
-It holds a pointer to an instance of the class AntennaArrayBasicModel implementing the antenna model.
+It holds a pointer to an instance of the class ThreeGppAntennaArrayModel implementing the antenna model.
 The main method is SetBeamformingVectorForDevice (), which computes the proper beamforming vector in order to communicate with a specific device and configures